mmod/nodakwaeri/README.md

 ### Boot-Strappage

-NodaKwaeri also provides all of the facilities one might need to create an application.
+nodakwaeri also provides all of the facilities one might need to create an application.
 This includes:

 Factory | Purpose
 --------|--------